ymelnykov/flask-ai-assistant/README.md

 ### Challenge

-Using LangChain library and OpenAI API, create an application that allows user to speak to GPT-3.5-turbo.
+Using LangChain library and OpenAI API, create an application that allows user to chat to GPT-3.5-turbo.
 Application should save previous conversation history into a memory (Chroma), and when new conversion starts — retrieve previous conversations from memory and use them in the prompt to set the context.

 ### Installation